Jibun-no-Kage/ESP32-Stick-POE-P-CAM-MicroPython-Examples/README.md

 # ESP32-Stick-POE-P-CAM-MicroPython-Examples
 MicroPython Examples for ESP32-Stick-POE-P-CAM and compatible SBCs

-The example MicroPython code examples in this respository supports the following SBCs.
+The MicroPython code examples in this respository support the following SBCs.
 This list will be updated over time as more compatible SBCs are qualified.

 Supported SBCs
 - https://www.tindie.com/products/allexok/esp32-stick-poe-p-camn16r8/